tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer-internals.rst

 The server does not require the client to present a certificate.
 The client requires the server to present a certificate with an SPKI hash matching that in the *introducer fURL*.

+..
+TODO: Add docs about the WebSocket protocol negotiation that happens for the pub/sub protocol
+..
+TODO: Collapse the two simplex endpoints into one duplex endpoint.
+   If client sends server a message, it's publishing an announcement.
+   If server sends client a message, it's delivering an announcement someone published.
+..
+TODO: Add discussion of connection management, esp reconnection on lost connection.

 /<swissnum>/publish
 ~~~~~~~~~~~~~~~~~~~